-- Review and evaluate Best Management Practices (BMPs) for major campus physical operations (grounds; facilities maintenance; physical plant/utilities; fleet services; custodial services; housing and dining services). - A list of current BMP's in place at UAH has been developed.
-The Stormwater Working Group is in the process of converting these to a common format. - Develop a multi-level training program for Facilities Management staff.
-The first level would cover the basics on sources of storm water pollution.
+- Reviewed and evaluated Best Management Practices (BMPs) for major campus physical operations (grounds; facilities maintenance; physical plant/utilities; fleet services; custodial services; housing and dining services). - A list of current BMP's in place at UAH has been developed.
+The Stormwater Working Group is in the process of converting these to a common format. - Developed a multi-level training program for Facilities Management staff.
+The first level covered the basics on sources of storm water pollution.
 The second level would cover campus storm water policies/procedures and the implementation of the BMP's.
-A multi-level training program is being developed by Bryce Morgan.
-Level One has been developed and Directors in the F&O Dept. have been trained.
-Level Two was conducted on April 13, 2018.
-Level One training was also posted to the website. - Create a maintenance schedule for periodic cleaning of storm water system sump grates.
-OEHS is in the process of mapping Stormwater Drains and determining a base level status for inspection.
-This process is about 50% complete.
-Grounds has an informal system in place to monitor storm drains after rain events and perform cleanouts as needed.
+Directors in the F&O Dept. were trained in level one. - Created a maintenance schedule for periodic cleaning of storm water system sump grates.
+OEHS began mapping stormwater drains and determined a base level status for inspection.
+This process was about 50% completed by the end of year 1.
+Grounds Maintenance initiated to have a system in place to monitor storm drains after rain events and perform cleanouts as needed.